CERT-Polska/n6/docs/src/install_and_conf/docker.md

   Every collector, parser or other *n6* component will write its logs here.

+!!! note
-  **The `logs` directory will be lost on every container stop.
-You can use the Docker's _volumes_ feature to make the directory persistent.**
+    The `logs` directory will be lost on every container stop.
+You can use the Docker's _volumes_ feature to make the directory persistent.

 - the **`supervisord`** directory contains Supervisor-related configuration files; the subdirectory **`programs`** contains a list of *n6* components